Code-Institute-Submissions/Mr-Jason-ONeill-project1-handyman/README.md

 -----------------SKELETON-------------

-Home page - About the Company and the surfaces they offer.
+Home page - About the Company and the services they offer.

 Job Page - List of jobs that they carry out with prices that they charge.
 (Possibly add drop down list when user hovers over job page).